Studio uses NuGet feeds to install activity packages. These feeds can be handled in two ways in Studio:

 - project level - feeds are configured from the Manage Packages button in the ribbon.

-To disable an activity feed, you must clear its corresponding checkbox.
+To disable an activities feed, you must clear its corresponding checkbox.
 Enabling or disabling a feed is applicable both at project and application level.

-The following activity feeds are configured by default in Studio:
+The following feeds are configured by default in Studio:

 UiPath.Mail.Activities, together with dependencies previously set to a project.
-If installed, the feed is enabled by default, and has the following source:
+If installed, the feed has the source:

 - Official - The official online UiPath feed, where you can find the activity packages that are officially supported by us.
-This feed is disabled by default, and has the following source:
+This feed has the following source:

-- Go! - The Go! public feed contains all the activities published on the UiPath Go! marketplace by our ever-growing community of partners, freelancers and UiPath RPA developers.
+- Marketplace - This public feed contains all the activities published on the UiPath Marketplace.
 Please note that whether or not packages are built and officially supported by UiPath is specifically stated in the Manage Packages window, Package Information tab.
-This feed is disabled by default, and has the following source:
+This feed has the following source:

-Please be aware that UiPath has no control over the unlisting of packages created by partners or the Go! feed community.
+Please be aware that UiPath has no control over the unlisting of packages created by partners or the Marketplace community.
 However, UiPath keeps unlisted packages active to ensure backward compatibility for runtime purposes.

 In Enterprise installations, a custom activity feed can only be used in workflows started from Studio on that user.
 Starting a job on the same machine from Orchestrator or the Agent (Robot Tray) results in the Robot not being able to retrieve the appropriate package.
 To avoid such scenarios, you should add the custom feed in the